1969 24 Hours of Le Mans: Night

 As night fell, the three works Porsches were ahead of the two Wyer Fords and also running in the top-3 of the Index of Performance.
 Bonnier and Gregory were having a good run in the Lola, running sixth, until overheating issues at 11pm forced a 3-hour pitstop to change heads and gaskets.
 'Taf' Gosselin got it wrong approaching the Ford chicane, going straight on and crashing although the driver escaped without injury.
 The big Alpines had been plagued by engine issues, and just after midnight the last one suffered head gasket failure.
 At the 2am halfway mark Elford/Attwood had done 192 laps, four ahead of Schütz/Mitter and Lins/Kauhsen (187), then back to the Fords (both 184 laps) and the Vaccarella/Guichet Matra (183).

-Disaster struck the Porsches at 2.45am when the team cars of Schütz (running 3rd) and Larrousse (now 8th) collided at the Mulsanne kink.
+Disaster struck two Porsches at 2.45am when the 908 sister cars of Udo Schütz (running 3rd) and Gérard Larrousse (now 8th) collided at the Mulsanne kink.
 Schütz's car rolled, burst into flames and almost broke in half.
-However the driver escaped uninjured.
-Larrousse's car made it to the pits with bodywork damage and was quickly repaired.
+The driver escaped uninjured, but retired from racing a few weeks later after his team mate Gerhard Mitter was killed before the 1969 German Grand Prix.
+Larrousse's #64 car made it to the pits with bodywork damage and was quickly repaired.
+It eventually finished second.